 The Difference Between Physics, Metaphysics, Science, and Pseudoscience

-Aristotle described metaphysics as “the book that comes right after the book on physics” or “the first book of philosophy,” the term metaphysics is actually just an English translation of this concept.
-You can read both those books online here: Aristotle’s metaphysics (Buy Now) Aristotle’s physics (Buy Now).
+Aristotle described metaphysics as “the book that comes right after the book on physics” or “the first book of philosophy,” the term metaphysics is actually just an English translation of the concept of looking at “what could be” and “what ought to be”.
+You can read both those books online here: Aristotle’s metaphysics and Aristotle’s physics.

 Generally, physics seeks to predict natural phenomena and studies change in the physical universe, metaphysics seeks to answer the more philosophical questions that physics can’t answer, can’t yet answer, or in some cases wouldn’t ask.